 Summing Up Signs There Are Squirrels in the Attic

-If there are squirrels living in your attic you will be able to hear them, smell them, and probably see them around your house.
-You may also see signs of them feeding, their droppings, or damage that they have done to the structure of the house or its contents by gnawing.
-The squirrels need to be removed because they can damage your property and can carry diseases.
-You can remove squirrels yourself by driving them out with repellents, noise, and light but do not grab them because they can be aggressive.
-You can squirrel-proof your home by removing food that will attract them, cutting tree branches that overhang your roof, and regularly checking for and sealing up access holes.
+If squirrels live in your attic, you can hear them, smell them, and probably see them around your house.
+You may also see signs of them feeding, droppings, or damage that they have done to the home’s structure or contents by gnawing.
+The squirrels must be removed because they can damage your property and carry diseases.
+You can remove squirrels by driving them out with repellents, noise, and light, but do not grab them because they can be aggressive.
+You can squirrel-proof your home by removing food that will attract them, cutting tree branches that overhang your roof, and regularly checking for and sealing access holes.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.